At school. At home. At church. On tv. Even in Comic books.

-Honestly, my head hangs in shame, tears well up in my eyes, and I reply, “I’m a large pizza, a half gallon of ice cream, a bag of microwave popcorn, a gallon of soda, and one serving of broccoli.”
+Honestly, my head immediately hangs in shame, tears well up in my eyes, and I answer, “I’m a large pizza, a half gallon of ice cream, a bag of microwave popcorn, a gallon of soda, and one serving of broccoli.”

 She shakes her head, takes a deep breath, and says, “John…”

 “I’m sorry,” I interrupt with a smile.
 “Was that your broccoli?”

 She has never laughed at that.

 So I’m going back to the truth of the lesson I learned as a child.